 Henrietta, still providing financially for her nephew John Ambrosse, helped him to go to Oxford University, intending him to be destined for the church.
 John, when he enrolled at Oxford, claimed to be the son of John Ambrose of London, Gentleman, for the sake of respectability.
 At some point John also studied under the actor Charles Macklin, no doubt learning from him the skills needed for public speaking and oratory.
 John’s sister, the younger Henrietta, had meanwhile returned from Switzerland and was employed as a governess.

-Henrietta was still being known as Mrs Hatton at the beginning of 1790, the World newspaper mentioning her and her sister on the 13th January:
+Henrietta was still Mrs Hatton at the beginning of 1790 when the World newspaper mentioned her and her sister on the 13th January: